Adelaide Damoah's Into the Mind of the Coloniser

 As this collective performance unfolds, it seems intuitive to pass the scissors onto the next set of hands.
 After many several pairs have their way with Damoah's clothes, she extends her open hand for the scissors.
 However, they pass through several more hands before anyone realises that they were to hand them back to the instigator and the narrator of the performance.
 Focused on the clothes, the audience separates the person inside.
 The audience seems a determined, awkward collective focused on the destruction for//of healing at the detriment to Damoah.

 When describing this section of the performance Damoah references Yoko Ono's Cut Piece, the primary similarity being the physical action of the work.
-The audience were never given clear instructions and Damoah's piece is preceded by a charged reading, placing Damoah's scene in a fore-structured context and thought of decolonialism.
+The audience not given instructions and Damoah's piece is preceded by a charged reading, placing Damoah's scene in a fore-structured context and thought of decolonialism.
 The foregrounding is intrinsic to the audience’s positioning as one cannot avoid trying to place yourself in relation to the texts being written.
 My position as a white person whose ancestors would likely have played a role in Britain’s colonial endeavours causes me to question my own place in this narrative, particularly when I get handed the scissors.

 It is here that I struggle to, but eventually do, move forward to cut Damoah’s clothes.
 Is cutting them not a form of a attack on her being and her space?
 And although she stretched out her hand with the scissors, cutting her clothes was never explicitly stated or requested.
 I struggled hugely to understand why Damoah would put herself through, what I would feel to be, even if having consented, an assault, especially when the scissors are not handed back when requested.